oskariorg/oskari-documentation/1 Introduction/00050-Backend.md

 ## Backend

-Backend functionality of the platform is implemented with Controllers from Spring framework and can be easily extended to handle new functionality.
+Backend functionality of the platform is implemented with Controllers from Spring Framework and can be easily extended to handle new functionality.
 Also the Spring-layer is very light on top and could be substituted with another if needed.

 The server-side codebase can be divided into two parts:
 - the application that can be customized for a specific need